Learning quantum many-body systems from a few copies: A complete picture: commuting Gibbs states

 \section{A complete picture: commuting Gibbs states}

-In this section, we discuss two classes of states for which the strongest version of our theorems holds, namely that of commuting $1D$ Gibbs states, and the one of high-temperature commuting Gibbs states on arbitrary hypergraphs.
+In this section, we discuss two classes of states for which the strongest version of our theorems holds, namely that of commuting $1$D Gibbs states, and the one of high-temperature commuting Gibbs states on arbitrary hypergraphs.
 We already discussed that they satisfy transportation cost inequalities in Thm.~\ref{thm:modifiedmlsi}.
-Thus, the last ingredient required to show that we have (i) fast convergence (Theorem \ref{thm:comcomplexitygeneral}), and (ii) an $\epsilon^{-2}$ dependency on the error (Theorem \ref{thm:quick_dirty}).
-We will establish this through improved strong covnexity guarantees.
+Thus, the last missing ingredient to obtain an optimal performance is to show that the partition function is indeed strongly convex.
 More precisely, we will now establish that, for these classes of states, both the upper and lower bounds on the Hessian of the log partition function are order $1$.
-In addition to that, with access to a quantum computer it is possible to perform the post-processing in time $\tcO(m)$, is the locality of each term in the Hamiltonian, defined more precisely below.
-As writing down the vector $\lambda$ takes $\Omega(m)$ time, we conclude that our procedure is essentially optimal.
+In addition to that, with access to a quantum computer, it is possible to perform the post-processing in time $\tcO(m)$.
+As writing down the vector $\lambda$ takes $\Omega(m)$ time, we conclude that the postprocessing can be performed in a time comparable to writing down a solution to the problem.
+Thus, our procedure is essentially optimal.